gearpump/gearpump/docs/deployment-resource-isolation.md

 If you want to submit the application from dashboard, by default the ```gearpump.cgroup.cpu-core-limit-per-executor``` is inherited from Worker's configuration.
 You can provide your own conf file to override it.

 ## Limitations
 Windows and Mac OS X don't support CGroup, so the resource isolation will not work even if you turn it on.
-There will not be any limitition for single executor's cpu usage.
+There will not be any limitation for single executor's cpu usage.